espinoco/espinoco.github.io/README.md

 - `deno task serve` to start a local server with live reload.
 - `deno task lume` to build the static site under the `docs` directory.
 GitHub Pages only allows the `/` (root) or `/docs` directories to be selected to serve the site.

+### Structure

+- The `src` directory includes all of the pages to be generated.
+- The `_includes` directory includes the layouts of the site.
+- The `_data.yml` file stores the shared data across pages.

+Each page needs a front matter with a `title` variable with the title of the page which is set as the `h1` heading.

+There are two kinds of pages, the nav pages and the non-nav pages.
+The nav pages are listed in the navigation element and non-nav pages are listed in the homepage.
+- To make a page a nav page, set the variable `is_nav_page` to `true`, then set the `nav_text` variable to the text to display in the nav link, and then set the `nav_order` to a strictly increasing integer to set its order in the nav element.
+- The non-nav pages require no specific variables to be set, they'll get listed in the homepage and use the `title` variable as the text for the link to that page.

 ## Deployment